AlexandruDanCroitoriu/wt-cv-stylus/README.md

-# Wt CV Stylus Copilot
+# Wt CV Stylus

-A modern C++ web application built with Wt framework, and styled using TailwindCss4, featuring authentication, database integration, and AI-powered speech to text.
+A modern C++ web application built with Wt framework and styled using TailwindCSS 4, featuring authentication, database integration, and AI-powered speech-to-text.

-The pooject is my personal portfolio and CV website, showcasing diferent project implementations all in one.
+The project is a personal portfolio and CV website, showcasing different project implementations all in one cohesive application.

 ## 📚 External Libraries